AradD7/lightarr/README.md

 # Lightarr
 Lightarr is a home automation tool that connects your Plex server to your Wiz light bulbs.
 Add this lightweight and simple to use app to your *arr collection and enjoy!
+If you are interested in installing Lightarr on Unraid or want to see a demo of it, check out [my video](https://www.youtube.com/watch?v=4YhPkRt-W6o)!

 # Motivation
 One of the most annoying parts of a movie night is deciding who has to get up and turn all